Psst! Short on time? Talk to someone now and get your answers quicker!

 Under ASC 606, there are 5 main revenue recognition principles.
 Follow these principles, or steps, for proper SaaS revenue recognition

 Customer contracts are very straightforward in SaaS businesses.
 The price and the value exchanged is clearly laid out on the website.
-However, the terms of the contract are liable to changes over time such as,
+However, the contractual terms are liable to changes over time such as

 When a customer upgrades their subscription